 My original misconceptions of this subject were that it was going to be mathematical equations with the outcome of being right or wrong.
 I’ve quickly come to the realisation that this is not the case.
 I feel like I will struggle with restating my own firm’s financial statements because I don’t have confidence in my own judgements when it comes to accounting.

 …but something that has definitely stuck coming to the end of this chapter is that financial equations aren’t technically maths.
 I’ve come to the realisation that they’re the connections between different areas of a firm.
 I’ve also come to the realisation that by restating a firm’s financial statements, it will paint a clearer picture of the firm’s economic and business reality.
 Or at least I think so (I haven’t done it yet).
 Wish me luck please… I’ll need it!
 One more thing….
-I’ll be using Chapter 4 as my bible!!!!
+I’ll be using the videos on restating and Chapter 4 as my bible!!!!

-*Repeat mantra ‘financial equations are not math, they are merely logical connections between different areas of a firm’*
+Repeat mantra: ‘financial equations are not math, they are merely logical connections between different areas of a firm’

 The ‘certainty’ of numbers

-Quite a few people like numbers, maths and the apparent ‘certainty’ working with numbers can give:
+Although some people fear numbers, quite a few people like numbers, maths and the apparent ‘certainty’ working with numbers can give:

 Restating financial statements

-And then there is restating our firm’s balance sheet:
+And then there is restating our firm’s Balance sheet:

 For the balance sheet, the aim of the game is to separate operating and financial assets and liabilities while clearly identifying net operating assets and net financial assets.